How to enjoy Easter Week in Granada?

 When is Easter Week celebrated in Granada?

-The dates for the celebration of Holy Week in Granada and in other parts of Spain and the world vary from year to year.
-Although it always falls in April, the specific days change according to the beginning of spring and the lunar calendar, sometimes taking place between the end of March and the beginning of April.
+The dates for the celebration of Holy Week in Granada and other parts of Spain and the world vary from year to year.
+Although it usually falls in April, the specific days change according to the beginning of spring and the lunar calendar, and can sometimes take place between the end of March and the beginning of April.

 What is celebrated during Holy Week in Granada?

-Holy Week in Granada and in other parts of the peninsula and the world is a holiday celebrating the passion, death and resurrection of Jesus Christ.
-Each of the days that make up this feast (of which there are eight) also has a unique meaning for Catholicism.
+Holy Week in Granada and other parts of the peninsula and the world is a festivity in which the passion, death and resurrection of Jesus Christ are celebrated.
+Each of the days that make up this holiday (which are eight) also has a unique meaning for Catholicism.

-In case you didn’t know, the Holy Week of Granada, along with 27 other Holy Weeks celebrated in Spain, has been declared a festival of International Tourist Interest.
-Specifically, the Holy Week of Granada has held this title since 2007.
+In case you didn’t know, Holy Week in Granada, along with 27 other Holy Weeks that are celebrated in Spain, is declared a Festival of International Tourist Interest.
+Specifically, Holy Week in Granada has held this title since 2007.

 Day by day events of the Holy Week in Granada